You have logged out You are now logged out.

 On the other hand, Wheaton simply moves the minerals, collects a profit, and then gives the money back to its shareholders through a dividend check.

-It’s essentially a mineral royalties company, just as Permian Basin Royalty Trust (NYSE: PBT) is for oil and gas.
+It’s essentially a mineral royalties company, just as Texas Pacific Land (NYSE: TPL) collects oil and gas royalties tied to its land holdings.
 But what sets Wheaton apart is that it’s incredibly well diversified − both in the geographical distribution of the mines it works with and in the types of minerals it buys and sells.

 Stream Some Profits Into Your Portfolio

 Wheaton is one of the largest precious metals streaming companies in the world.
-It has streaming agreements with 18 operating mines and 28 development projects across the Americas and Europe.
+It has streaming agreements with 23 operating mines and 25 development projects across the Americas, Europe, Africa, and Australia.

 Those mines produce gold, silver, cobalt, palladium, and platinum as byproducts of the minerals they’re actually mining for.
 And Wheaton buys them all and sells them.

-The company celebrated its 20th anniversary in 2024, remaining as nimble and entrepreneurial as it was in its first year.
+The company has been in business for over 20 years, yet it remains just as nimble and entrepreneurial as it was in its first year.
 Despite the entry of more than 20 new competitors into the streaming business, Wheaton continues to be a leader and maintains 40% of the market share.

 During times of global turbulence, gold is seen as a store of value and a comfort metal of choice.
 As a result, the company has benefited from high gold prices and strong central bank purchases over the past few years.

-While high gold prices bring challenges with finding new streaming partners due to the impact on valuations, the company skillfully added high-quality streams throughout 2024.
-The most notable one was the Montage-Kone transaction, which was the largest precious metals streaming transaction by one company in close to a decade.
+While high gold prices bring challenges with finding new streaming partners due to the impact on valuations, the company skillfully added high-quality streams throughout 2024 and 2025.
+The Montage-Koné transaction in 2024 was the largest precious metals streaming transaction by one company in close to a decade, and Wheaton expects to collect “immediate production and cash flow” from its November 2025 agreement on the Hemlo mine in Ontario.
+It’s also sitting on $1.2 billion in cash and $2.5 billion in available credit and has no debt, meaning it’s well positioned to add to its portfolio.

 Geographically, revenues are even more diversified.
 They’re split primarily among Brazil, Mexico, Peru, and Canada.
-The rest comes from Europe, the U.S., Colombia, and Ecuador.
+The rest come from Europe, the U.S., Colombia, and Ecuador.

-The company has partnered with some heavy hitters in the mining industry, like Newmont (NYSE: NEM) and Barrick Mining (NYSE: B).
+The company has partnered with some heavy hitters in the mining industry, like Newmont (NYSE: NEM), B2Gold (NYSE: BTG), and Barrick Mining (NYSE: B).
 It has had gold, silver, and even cobalt streams from those mines.

 That being said, gold and silver are the meat and potatoes of Wheaton’s business.

-Wheaton’s average cost per gold equivalent ounce (GEO) was $470 in the second quarter of 2025.
-This resulted in a cash operating margin of $2,717 per GEO sold, an increase of 37% over the second quarter of 2024.
-The company also brought in a strong $415 million in operating cash flow during the quarter, a $181 million increase year over year.
+Wheaton’s average cost per gold equivalent ounce was $532 in the third quarter, up 13% from the second quarter and 21% year over year.
+This resulted in a cash operating margin of $2,930 per gold equivalent ounce sold, an increase of 41% from the previous year.
+The company also brought in a strong $383 million in operating cash flow during the quarter, a year-over-year increase of over 50%.

-It returns some of that money to its shareholders in the form of a quarterly dividend that equates to a 0.71% yield.
-Its payout ratio based on free cash flow is 37.7%.
+It returns some of that money to shareholders in the form of a $0.165 quarterly dividend, which equates to a 0.48% yield.
+The company has raised the dividend nearly every year for the past decade, and its payout ratio based on free cash flow is just under 48%.
+(I generally recommend reinvesting the dividends to take advantage of compounding, but do whatever is best for your financial situation.)

-That dividend should continue paying out royalties for many years to come.
-The company’s streaming partners have just under 60 years of reserve and resource mine life remaining, between “proven and probable,” “measured and indicated,” and “inferred” resources.
+Wheaton should continue paying those royalty dividends for many years to come.
+Annual production is projected to increase 40% by 2029, and the company’s streaming partners have over 60 years of reserve and resource mine life remaining, between “proven and probable,” “measured and indicated,” and “inferred” resources.

-If you buy Wheaton today, you’ll collect royalties for years to come on a river of gold and silver that miners of copper, nickel, and other metals produce and are eager to sell.
+If you buy Wheaton today, you’ll collect royalties for years to come on a river of gold and silver that miners of other metals are eager to sell.
 In the short term, the gold bull market should cause Wheaton’s share price to surge.

 Profiting From the New Gold Bull Market

-The stage is set for the gold bull run to continue beyond this year.
+The stage is set for the gold bull run to continue into 2026.
 The bullion boom of the 1970s could repeat itself.

-Gold is an effective long-term inflation hedge, and with inflation still elevated and eroding consumers’ purchasing power, protecting that buying power is still on everyone’s mind.
+Gold is an effective long-term inflation hedge, and with inflation still elevated − and with interest rates likely to be lowered this year − protecting that buying power is still on everyone’s mind.

-We should also see increased demand for gold from China, whose reserves surpassed $200 billion in value in 2025.
+We should also see increased demand for gold from China, whose reserves surpassed $200 billion and then $300 billion in value in 2025.
 Additionally, central banks around the world are buying more gold as they seek to manage currency and geopolitical risks.
 In fact, 2024 was the third consecutive year that central banks bought more than 1,000 metric tons of gold.
-Should that continue through the rest of 2025 and beyond, that increased demand for gold should push prices higher.
+Should that trend continue, the increased demand for gold should push prices higher.

 When there’s trouble, people flock to gold… and Wheaton is the best way to profit from it.

-If you’re looking to diversify your royalty streams after picking up some oil and gas royalties, Wheaton is the company to add to your portfolio.
+If you’re looking to diversify your royalty streams after picking up some oil and gas royalties, Wheaton is the way to do it.

 Recommendation: Buy Wheaton Precious Metals (NYSE: WPM) at market.